ckhroulev/apptainer-with-ompi/version_compatibility/README.md

-This repository contains scripts I used to try to document Open MPI version compatibility between Open MPI installed *in an Apptainer container* and *on the host*.
+This directory contains scripts I used to try to document version compatibility between Open MPI installed *in an Apptainer container* and *on the host*.

 ![Version compatibility plot](./grid.png)